soulripper13/speedtest_rt_ru/README.md

 3. Add the integration via the UI as above

 ### Usage
-After setup, you will see six sensors:
+After setup, you will see six sensors (entity IDs may include domain prefix, e.g., `sensor.speedtest_rt_ru_download`):
 - `sensor.download`
 - `sensor.upload`
 - `sensor.ping`